Catherine Greathead1

 #3134, b. about 1834, d.
 15 July 1881

 Sarah Miles was born about 1834 in England.3 Sarah went out from England to marry John who was in St Vincent.2,3 She married John Greathead, son of Francis Greathead and Margaret Thompson, in St Vincent, West Indies.1,2 John wrote in a letter to the London Missionary Society in London from Georgetown on 24 August 1868, "Weather excessively hot – season of general sickness – many children have died – my younger/est (hard to read) little girl among them.
 The dear child suffered a great deal and died on Thursday 13 August.
-God has graciously sustained us in our new trial and mercifully spared to us the other three children all of whom have been very ill but now well again."3 She died on 15 July 1881 in Georgetown, British Guiana, as reported in the Argosy newspaper Saturday 16 July 1881 It read "At the Werk-en-Rust Wesleyan Mission House, yesterday 15th at 9am Sarah, the beloved wife of the Rev John Greathead; aged 47 years.2,3
+God has graciously sustained us in our new trial and mercifully spared to us the other three children all of whom have been very ill but now well again."3 Sarah died on 15 July 1881 in Georgetown, British Guiana, as reported in the Argosy newspaper Saturday 16 July 1881 It read "At the Werk-en-Rust Wesleyan Mission House, yesterday 15th at 9am Sarah, the beloved wife of the Rev John Greathead; aged 47 years.2,3

 Children of Sarah Miles and John Greathead